iWedmak/DoomPlay/README.md

 - and so on

-DoomPlay is an open source tool and you're welcome to contribute.
+DoomPlay is an open source player and you're welcome to contribute.

 ### Author
 Vladislav Krot <<doomplaye@gmail.com>>